birgire/wp-combine-queries/README.md

 0.0.2
  - Added: Input parameter 'union' with possible values UNION and UNION ALL.
- - Fixed: Empty paged resulted in a sql error. ( Props: Robert hue)
+ - Fixed: Empty paged resulted in a sql error. ( Props: Robert Hue)